Lorentzian metric spaces and GH-convergence: the unbounded case: Lorentzian length space

 \begin{proof} The key idea is extracted from the proof of \cite[Thm.
 5.12]{minguzzi22}.
 To begin with, let us verify that $t< t'$ implies the strict inequality $\zeta(t)< \zeta(t')$.
 Indeed by the first property of $\zeta$,

 which, together with the definition of a time function, excludes the possibility $\zeta(t)=\zeta(t')$.

-To finish the proof we have to show that $\zeta$ is Cauchy continuous, thus has a continuous extension.
+To finish the proof we have to show that $\zeta$ is Cauchy continuous\footnote{We recall that a function is called Cauchy continuous if it maps Cauchy sequences to Cauchy sequences.}, thus has a continuous extension.
 Here we use the fact that $X$ is completely metrisable (Prop.\ \ref{prop:cg-Polish}) and fix some complete metric $\gamma$.
 Note that the extension will be $\tau$-uniform and isocausal due to closedness of $J$.
 For that, analogously to \cite{minguzzi22}, we assume the contrary, namely that there is a Cauchy sequence $q_n\in Q$ such that $\zeta(q_n)$ is not Cauchy.
 Define $r=\lim_{n}q_n$.
 Since $\zeta(q_n)$ is not Cauchy, we can find $\epsilon>0$ and sequences $n_k$, $m_k$, ${m_k}<{n_k}$, such that

 for all $k\in \mathbb{N}$.
 By passing to subsequences we can assume that $\lim_{k}\zeta(q_{m_k})=w$, $\lim_{k}\zeta(q_{n_k})=z$ (note that $J(\zeta(a),\zeta(b))$ is compact).
 We have $\gamma(w,z)\geq \epsilon$, so $w\neq z$.
 Moreover, we have $\zeta(q_{m_k})<\zeta(q_{n_k})$, thus, since $J$ is closed, $w\le z$.
 We conclude that $\tau(w)< \tau(z)$.
 But by the continuity of $\tau$, $\tau(\zeta(w))=\tau(\zeta(z))=r$, which contradicts the fact that $\tau$ is a time function.
 So, such subsequences do not exist and $\zeta$ is Cauchy continuous.
 Therefore, it can be extended to $[a,b]$.
 Its extension $\overline{\zeta}$ is isocausal by closedness of $J$, and parametrised by $\tau$ by continuity of the latter.